pymeasure/leco-protocol/components.md

 A Control Coordinator is concerned with routing control channel messages from/to different Components, using a distributed request-reply communication pattern.

 Every network needs at least one Control Coordinator.
-Every Node must have exactly one Control Coordinator, all other Components within one Node directly exchange messages only with their Node's Control Coordinator.
+Every Node MUST have exactly one Control Coordinator, all other Components within one Node directly exchange messages only with their Node's Control Coordinator.

 :::{admonition} Note
-Multiple Control Coordinator instances may be necessary for large deployments, but a single coordinator instance should be sufficient for operation.
+Multiple Control Coordinator instances MAY be necessary for large deployments, but a single coordinator instance SHOULD be sufficient for operation.
 :::

 ### Data Coordinator